OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

       * This will likely be done during the ticket processing
       * Create the inventory file in the gen2-ansible/inventory directory
+        * If necessary, override "all" group defaults by creating a site group folder and creating an overrides file there with the name <<site>>_group_vars_overrides.yaml
       * Commit and push the updated gen2-ansible repo to github
       * Logon to the AWX server and synchronize the project to fetch the new inventory file.